sahib/misc/llm-balance/slides.typ

 #slide[
   #comment(```md
-  - Rule 4 sounds cynical but it's just practical.
-The replaceable parts of your job are the ones where you're acting as a slow autocomplete.
+  - Sounds cynical but it's just practical.
+The replaceable parts of your job are the ones where you're already acting as a slow autocomplete.
     Stop doing those parts that way.
-  - Rule 5: collaborator, not oracle.
-You'd push back on a coworker.
-Push back on the model.
-You'd ignore a coworker who hallucinated.
-Same rule.
+  - The work that survives is the work the model is bad at: judgement, context, taste, design.
 ```)

   = 4.
 Don't make yourself replaceable.